 Please follow the link for the most recent sash window repair method.

-Almost every time we repair wooden windows we have to deal with loose and broken putty.
-While many companies stick to the traditional putty made of finely ground chalk and linseed oil, we replace it with resinous epoxy filler like WindowCare.
+Almost every time we repair wooden windows, we must deal with loose and broken putty.
+While many companies stick to the traditional putty made of finely ground chalk and linseed oil, we replace it with resin epoxy wood filler.

-Once the decayed wood has been cut out, the affected areas treated with wood hardener, repaired with epoxy filler and the super durable Accoya wood, we start masking the areas surrounding the windows so we can then spray paint them.
+Once the decayed wood has been cut out, the affected areas are treated with wood hardener and repaired with epoxy filler and the super durable Accoya wood; we start masking the areas surrounding the windows to spray paint them.

-Thanks to paint spraying the whole job are done faster than it would have been done if painting with brushes.
+Thanks to paint spraying, the whole job is done faster than it would have been done if painting with brushes.

-The wood is carefully restored, the surfaces are properly sanded with powerful sanders and the windows are skillfully painted with paint sprayers.
-The job is done, and the clients are very pleased with the results.
+The original sash window is restored, the surfaces are properly sanded with powerful orbital sanders, and the windows are skillfully painted with paint sprayers.
+The job is done, and the clients are pleased with the results.